 - Not allowed: If the question is around how to implement a Double Ended Queue, then accessing a page like the following should be prohibited because the resource provides you assistance about how to implement the solution: https://iq.opengenus.org/double-ended-queue-deque/

-You will have 70 minutes to complete the exam in one sitting.
+You will have 70 minutes (unless a different duration has been configured by the company) to complete the exam in one sitting.
 You are able to move between tasks, though you must submit your work before leaving a task in order for the code to save.
 You are allowed to submit solutions as many times as needed.

 Our system will always use your highest-scoring submission as your final, graded submission for the question.
 Even if your last submission had a syntax error, your higher score will still be kept.